opsmatters/bitly-java-api/src/main/java/com/opsmatters/bitly/api/README.md

 * updatePreferences(groupGuid, object): updates the preferences for the given group.
 * getBitlinks(groupGuid, query): returns the group and query parameters.
 * getSortedBitlinks(groupGuid, sort, query): returns the group and query parameters, sorted by clicks.
-* getMetricsByCountries(group, query): returns the metrics for the given group and query parameters.
+* getMetricsByCountries(group, query): returns the clicks for the given group and query parameters.
-* getMetricsByReferringNetworks(group): returns the metrics for the given group.
+* getMetricsByReferringNetworks(group): returns the clicks for the given group.

 ### Organizations